 17 participants from ten countries, namely, Fiji, India, Indonesia, Iran, Rep. of Korea, Malaysia, Pakistan, Philippines, Sri Lanka and Vietnam attended the seminar.
-The participants presented country reports on Perspective Planning visited agricultural and cooperatives Hiroshima in Prefecture.
-All the participants formulated the action plans for when implementation they return to their countries.
+The participants presented country reports on Perspective Planning and agricultural visited cooperatives Hiroshima in Prefecture.
+All the participants formulated the action plans for implementation when thev return to their countries.